kanopi/lighthouse-circleci/README.md

 * Best Practices
 * SEO

 The results of each test will be stored in the PR for later review if needed.

-A test will look like this in your PR
+A test will look like this in your PR:
 ![Lighthouse test github comment](/docs/github-comment.png)

 **Thanks**